Ethan Page: NXT (2024–2026)

-At NXT Stand & Deliver on April 19, Page unsuccessfully challenged Ricky Saints for the NXT North American Championship.
-On the May 27 episode of NXT, Page defeated Saints in a rematch to win the title.
-Around the same time, Page began aligning himself with Evolve's The Vanity Project stable.
-On June 7 at Worlds Collide, Page successfully defended his title against Evans, Laredo Kid, and Rey Fénix in a Fatal four-way match.
-On July 12 at NXT The Great American Bash, Page successfully defended his title against Saints in a Falls Count Anywhere match.
-On the July 22 episode of NXT, Page introduced a custom Canadian flag themed design of the North American Championship.
-At NXT Heatwave, Page and Chelsea Green defeated Tavion Heights and Tyra Mae Steele.
-At Lucha Libre AAA Worldwide (AAA) Day of the Dead on November 2, Page and Green defeated La Hiedra and Mr. Iguana to win the AAA World Mixed Tag Team Championship, making Page a double champion.
+Heading into 2025, Page feuded with Evans, whom he defeated at NXT Vengeance Day on February 15, but lost to in a New York City Street Fight at NXT: Roadblock on March 11.
+After unsuccessfully challenging Ricky Saints for the NXT North American Championship on April 19 at NXT Stand & Deliver, Page won the title in a rematch on the May 27 episode of NXT.
+At Worlds Collide on June 7, Page retained the title against Evans, Laredo Kid and Rey Fénix in a fatal four-way match.
+At NXT The Great American Bash on July 12, he successfully defended his title against Saints in a Falls Count Anywhere match.
+Following the event, Page introduced a custom Canadian flag themed design of the NXT North American Championship and began teaming with Chelsea Green, defeating Tavion Heights and Tyra Mae Steele at NXT Heatwave on August 24.
+He also feuded with Lucha Libre AAA Worldwide's (AAA) El Hijo de Dr. Wagner Jr., whom he defeated to retain the title in a Day of the Dead match on October 25 at NXT Halloween Havoc.
+On November 2, Page and Green defeated La Hiedra and Mr. Iguana to win the AAA World Mixed Tag Team Championship, making Page a double champion.
+At Guerra de Titanes ("War of the Titans") on December 2, he unsuccessfully challenged Wagner for the AAA Latin American Championship.